Adugna96/Causal-Inference_Basic-R/README.md

 At the end of the process, you as the recipient of two reviews have the chance to rate the feedback from the reviewers along two dimensions: accuracy and helpfulness.
 To do so, please make use of the rating form `assignment-X-author-rating.Rmd`(X to be replaced with assignment number) and score the reviews on scales.

-## Guidelines for Grading and Feedback
+## Guidelines for Scoring and Feedback

 1. Try always to be constructive and professional in the assessment of you colleagues' work.
 There is no need to be rude.
 Be respectful and considerate of the writer's feelings.
 2. Try not to overwhelm your peer with too much commentary.